 Have you ever heard of the term ambulance chasers?
 If you haven’t, it’s a phrase commonly referred to an attorney who solicits clients just after an accident.
 This practice of directly soliciting potential clients is prohibited by the Florida Bar and a violation of the Florida Rule of Ethics 4-7.4.
 It is a violation to directly solicit a client via text message.

 This Rule applies to all types of communication including e-mail, telephone or direct contact.

 It does not, however, apply to attorneys who solicit professional employment from a prospective client with whom the lawyer has a family or prior professional relationship with.

-This Rule also applies to people who work for attorneys or those who are directed to act on behalf of of an attorney.
-This prohibition on solicitation includes contact at emergency rooms, hospitals and clinics by persons offering a lawyer’s services.
+This Rule also applies to people who work for attorneys or those who are directed to act on behalf of an attorney.
+This prohibition on solicitation includes contact at emergency rooms, hospitals, and clinics by persons offering a lawyer’s services.

 Additionally, the Florida Rules of Ethics address the direct communication to prospective clients through advertising.
 An attorney cannot mail solicitation materials to a person involved in an accident until a period of 30 days has elapsed.
 All advertisements from attorneys must be clearly designated as such.

 Have more questions?
 Let us know by sending an email to: firstname.lastname@example.org and we will do our best to develop content to provide you with direction and insight!